-Fast and flexible programs to deliver rapid cost reduction
+Fast and flexible cost optimization programs to deliver rapid cost reduction

 This well-established retailer has revenue in excess of $25bn per year, and they regularly attract 11 million customers per week to their 500+ stores.